WebCivics/PermissiveCommonsOntologiesDocs/Existing Ecosystems/DIDs.md

-The concept of Decentralised IDentifiers was first raised on the [W3C WebPayments Mailing list in 2014 by Manu Sporny](https://lists.w3.org/Archives/Public/public-webpayments/2014May/0033.html) who originally registered the [URI Scheme with IANA](https://web.archive.org/web/20181225121742/https://www.iana.org/assignments/uri-schemes/prov/did)
+The concept of Decentralised IDentifiers was first raised on the [W3C WebPayments Mailing list in 2014 by Manu Sporny](https://lists.w3.org/Archives/Public/public-webpayments/2014May/0033.html) (and Dave Longley who originally registered the [URI Scheme with IANA](https://web.archive.org/web/20181225121742/https://www.iana.org/assignments/uri-schemes/prov/did)

 (whilst i'm noted - often the context of these calls was that they were held in the early hours of the morning (ie: 3AM Sydney/AU Time)).

-whilst the works have developed significantly, there are some particular use-cases relating to a concept called [Self Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) that has been the primary focus of these works.
+Whilst the works have developed significantly, there are some particular use-cases relating to a concept called [Self Sovereign Identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) that has been the primary focus of these works.

+From my point of view, the useful purpose of DIDs in particular (not withstanding others); was to support the permissive commons requirements in a standardised sort of way.

 Whilst i am supportive of the use of a method to support non-http uris for resources that make use of linked data / RDF and related ecosystem technologies, i am presently unsure whether and/or how well, the DID specifications now provide a fit-for-purpose solution, and there's been some fairly emotionally explosive history, relating to the history of this tech.

+### Top Level Resources
 - IANA: https://www.iana.org/assignments/uri-schemes/prov/did
 - IETF https://datatracker.ietf.org/doc/html/draft-mayrhofer-did-dns-05
 - W3C